 - If this is your first time, visit our admissions website for details about the application process and deadlines.

-- If you've studied at Waterloo previously, and thus have a Waterloo student identification number (8 digits), use the Application for Undergraduate Readmission.
+- If you've studied at Waterloo previously, and thus have a Waterloo student identification number (8 digits), submit a Visiting Student Readmission Application.